 Fold in the side flaps at both ends of the Ark, fold up the middle flap, and tape in place.
 Then tape the ends of the top and body together.
 There should be no gaps anywhere, but if there are--tape them.

 Make a lesson out of putting animals into the Ark two by two, and then shutting the door.
 Close the door and add a bit of tape to secure it shut--but not too tightly because it will need to be opened later to let the animals out.

 Please read my Noah's Flood article, Part 1 of 3.
 You can teach information from this in your own words in conjunction with this project.

 If you tried this activity, how did it work for you?
 Would you like to submit an original, easy-for-children activity of your own for use on the website?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.